Top five educational Android games for children to keep them busy this summer vacation

 Google Play Store stocks a glut of games under different genres.
 The platform has advanced and it has become a great hub for kids as well.
 The Play Store brings a good bunch of games and apps for kids under its Family section.
-Some of these games not only fun but help in educating the young minds as well.
-Ideally we would not recommend handing over your smartphone or tablet to the kid, but summer vacations are inching to a close and instead of letting the little one out in the blistering heat, why not let them spend some good hours indoors.
+Some of these games not only add fun but help in educating the young minds as well.
+Ideally, we would not recommend handing over your smartphone or tablet to the kid, but summer vacations are inching to a close and instead of letting the little one out in the blistering heat, why not let them spend some good hours indoors.
 In this article, we have handpicked some of the best Android games that your kid can play and learn at the same time.
 Have a look-

 Endless Reader